 5.2.5 Registrars applying to have hospital or community posts recognised that were undertaken more than five years prior to applying for RPL must provide additional evidence demonstrating that they have maintained the knowledge and skills acquired in the post.
 Only posts undertaken in the ten years prior to the application for RPL being received by the RACGP will be assessed

 5.2.6 Registrars must provide current, full and verifiable information in their application as detailed in RACGP's Applying for Recognition of Prior Learning Guidance Document.
 The RACGP will take reasonable steps to verify the information provided.
-Submission of plagiarised, false or misleading information will be handled as per the Educational Misconduct Policy.
+Submission of plagiarised, false or misleading information will be handled as per the Academic Misconduct Policy.

 5.3 RPL outcomes